thor-harsh/Tensor-Flow-Project--5-/README.md

 <table>

-**In this project we'll be applying Transfer Learning to solve very famous Food Vision 101 challenge of Image Classification using EfficientNet-V2 and ResNet-50 V2.** <br>
+**In this project we'll be applying Transfer Learning to solve very famous Food Vision 101 challenge of Image Classification using EfficientNet-V2 and ResNet-50 V2.** <br></br>

 **Let's looks into dataset:** <br></br>